Rate this page:

 You can opt in or out of the program on a per-listing basis, and when you edit pricing details for your app.
 You can learn about Atlassian Solution Partners here: https://www.atlassian.com/partners.

 Paid via Atlassian apps are restricted from offering discounts to organizations that aren't part of the Atlassian Solution Partners program.
 If you'd like to sell your app at discount to individual customers, you can create a sales promotion.

-Yes, for Server and Data Center apps.
+Yes, for cloud, server and Data Center apps.
 Check out our documentation on Sales promotions.

 From August 1, 2020, each month you will receive two emails from firstname.lastname@example.org: